gibby916/kohls.dev/content/posts/enforcer.md

 cover = "img/enforcer.png"
-tags = ["paloalto", "firewalls", "globalprotect"] keywords = ["globalprotect", "paloalto"] description = "Palo Alto Enforcer Mode and Broadcast Traffic" showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings
+tags = ["paloalto", "firewalls", "globalprotect"] keywords = ["globalprotect", "paloalto"] description = "PYou may be familiar with the aft named 'Enforcer Mode' from GlobalProtect.
+This feature is enabled when you set the `Enforce GlobalProtect Connection for Network Access` to `Yes`.
+There are two additional fields which can optionally be enabled as well:" showFullContent = false readingTime = true hideComments = true color = "" #color from the theme settings
 +++